RetroSwimAU/xtidebuilder/README.md

   * Clone the repo and run `./uncontained.sh`

 Validation:
-* Builds the `all` target, pulls the current binaries from the XUB website, and compares the hashes, excluding the first 64 bytes where the build date is baked in (probably don't need quite 64, but seemed like a nice round number).
+* On a weekly schedule, GitHub builds the `checksum` target, and boots the `ide_386.bin` artifact in QEMU with a pre-built HDD image.
-* Highly dependent on having the same version of NASM used to build the official binaries.
-OK for now, if validations fail in future, the docker base image will likely need to be updated.
+* A screenshot is saved from QEMU and provided on the action summary to ensure the toolchain is producing viable binaries.

 Credits:
 * Bits Und Bolts https://www.youtube.com/@bitsundbolts